kent-map/kent/20c/20c-cumming-biography/README.md

 <br><br>
 She published 20 books and wrote numerous short stories for children’s annuals including a series about ballet.[^ref18] According to Haymonds pony stories follow the narrative convention of "the transformation of gauche girls and neglected ponies" but that Cumming "experimented more than most with the genre" writing about working horses as well as ponies.[^ref19]

-She died on ....
+She died in 2004.
 Her funeral took place at St. Nicholas Church, Sandhurst, on Monday 6th September 2004.
 <br><br>
 Other Kent writers of tales about horses and ponies include Marion Stapylton Pares (pseud.
 Judith Campbell), author of _Family Pony_ and Gillian Baxter who wrote _Horses and Heather_.
 <br><br>